johnlarkin1/johnlarkin1.github.io/_posts/2025-10-01-teaching-a-computer-to-write.md

 # 🥅 Motivation

-I never actually ended up publishing it, but I had a draft blog post written maybe right after college, about some of the work that a good friend (and absolutely incredible engineer) [Tom Wilmots][tom] and I did in college.
+This motivation is clear - this is something that I have wanted to find the time to do right since college.
+My engineering thesis was on this Graves paper.
+My senior year, I worked with my good friend (also he's a brilliant engineer) [Tom Wilmots][tom] to understand and dive into this paper.

-I'm going to pull pieces of that, but the time has changed, and I wanted to revisit some of the work we did back in college, and clean it up some, given the boom of generative AI.
-Also I'm a better engineer and we had a small bug in some of the modeling that I want to flush out.
+I'm going to pull pieces of that, but the time has changed, and I wanted to revisit some of the work we did, hopefully clean it up, and finally put a nail in this (so my girlfriend / friends don't have to keep hearing about it).

 # 👨‍🏫 History

 [Tom] and I were very interested in the concept of teaching a computer how to write in college.
-There is a very famous [paper] that was published around 2013 from Canadian computer scientist [Alex Graves][ag], titled _Generating Sequences With Recurrent Neural Networks_.
-At [Swarthmore][swat], you have to do Engineering theses, called [E90s][e90].
+There is a very famous [paper] that was published around 2013 from Canadian computer scientist [Alex Graves][ag], titled [_Generating Sequences With Recurrent Neural Networks_][gen-sequences].
+At [Swarthmore][swat], you have to do Engineering thesis, called [E90s][e90].
+It's basically a year (although I'd argue it's more of a semester when it all shakes out) long project focused on doing a piece of work you're proud of.

 ## Tom and My Engineering Thesis